KauzClay/docs-tap/supply-chain/platform-engineering/explanation/supply-chains.hbs.md

 described in this section.

 A patch update is required to update `SupplyChain` without an API change.
-The controller ensures taht this rule cannot be broken when comparing `SupplyChain` primitives on the cluster.
+The controller ensures that this rule cannot be broken when comparing `SupplyChain` primitives on the cluster.

 For example, you can apply to a cluster: